umdio/umdio/README.md

 ##TODO:
 - Testing - write more comprehensive tests (aka, Who Can Break The Most Things!?)
-  - more specific examples
   - negative tests (should get nothing)
   - need coverage for: root, bad url catcher route
   - current tests do not cover lots of non-implemented parts of API-niceness, e.g. helping out when the developer types /Sections instead of /sections
   - possible that we could test methods individually and smoke test the abstract levels - when the test suite runs too long. (stories are told of 30-minute test suites, so we aren't there yet, at 2.5s)
 - Implement:
-  - sanitize queries
+  - sanitize queries - case insensitive, only 'allowed' url characters, smart catching close things
   - return meaningful errors on malformed queries (currently returning null, as malformed queries miss the database)
   - add parameter capability (e.g. /courses/ENES100?semester=201501)
   - allow limits and filters -- projection stuff
 	- courses/search
 	- courses/<dep>
-paginate responses (just for searches?)
+  - api root - object list of endpoints, with some metadata? paginate responses (just for searches?)
 - Create live site with docs + api
 - Add to the design specs, documentation, api